Kysucké Nové Mesto: Early settlement

+Middle Ages

 The town is mentioned for the first time in 1254 (under the name Jesesin, in the Bela's IV donation treaty).
 In 1321 lachasin is mentioned as a place where toll is collected.
 The privileges of a town with a market law were given the city (under the name Congesberg) in 1325.
 In 1358 the name of Nova Civitas (Nové Mesto - New Town) is already used.
 The inhabitants were mainly engaged in agriculture, sheep breeding, trade and handcraft.